- What other names is Vitamin A known by?

 - Colorectal cancer.
-Taking vitamin A alone or in combination with beta-carotene does not seem to prevent colorectal cancer.
+Taking vitamin A alone or along with beta-carotene does not seem to prevent colorectal cancer.

 - Esophageal cancer.
-Some population research suggests that higher intake of beta-carotene and vitamin A is linked to a reduced risk of esophageal cancer.
-However, other higher quality evidence suggests that taking vitamin A in combination with beta-carotene does not prevent esophageal cancer.
+Higher intake of vitamin A and beta-carotene is linked to a reduced risk of esophageal cancer.
+But taking vitamin A in combination with beta-carotene does not seem to prevent esophageal cancer.

 - Ovarian cancer.
-Population research suggests that taking vitamin A does not reduce the risk of developing ovarian cancer.
+Early research suggests that taking vitamin A does not reduce the risk of developing ovarian cancer.

 - Pancreatic cancer.
-Taking vitamin A in combination with beta-carotene does not seem to prevent pancreatic cancer.
+Taking vitamin A along with beta-carotene does not seem to prevent pancreatic cancer.

 - Prostate cancer.
 Vitamin A intake from the diet does not seem to be linked with a reduced risk of prostate cancer.